 lianjiang.zhu.art@gmail.com

 Lianjiang Zhu (b.
-1997, Wenzhou, China) is a London-based artist working across moving image, installation, and performance.
-He explores image mechanisms such as duplication, dislocation, and bodily substitution through time-based media.
-His practice exists in the space between technical hallucination and physical displacement, utilizing green-screen performances and image proxies to interrogate the fractured experience of selfhood.
-His works evoke the ghostliness of digital presence and the instability of self-representation within visual technologies.
+1997, Wenzhou, China) is a London-based artist whose practice spans moving image, installation, and performance.
+Through time-based media, he investigates image-making mechanisms, including duplication, dislocation, and bodily substitution—operating within the liminal zone between technological hallucination and corporeal displacement.
+Employing green-screen performance and digital proxies, He interrogates the fragmentation of contemporary selfhood, evoking the spectral quality of digital presence and the instability of self-representation within visual technologies.

 Through digital manipulation and performance, Lianjiang Zhu critiques pervasive surveillance and shifting notions of the body.
 His London-based work reveals how technology reshapes identity and self-perception, blurring boundaries between subject and system.
 Zhu’s moving images highlight the complex interplay of digital influence within social and political frameworks.